-D.C. politicians and industrial polluters recently released a proposed rule dismantling the Clean Water Act, America’s bedrock environmental protection – and it’s just as bad as we feared.
+In late 2018, D.C. politicians and industrial polluters released a disastrous proposed rule dismantling the Clean Water Act, America’s bedrock environmental protection.
 If adopted, the rule will open the doors to pollution into the Southern rivers, streams, lakes, and coastal waters we know and love.

 What's at Stake